Medical Assistant, HammondKatie

 My four-year-old son calls me a doctor and asked for a doctor kit for his birthday.
 When I was doing my homework, he would sit down with his little laptop — you know, the LeapFrog ones — and he would do his homework.
 Even now when he has homework he tells me, ‘Okay, I’m going to do my homework just like you.’
 For me, knowing that I was his role model is what kept me going.
 There were so many times I wanted to quit but I would see how he looked at me.
 As a single parent, I’m all he has, and I didn’t want him to see me quit and think that it’s okay.
 He was my main support and my main motivation.

-Besides my son, I am also supported by my mom and sister.
-Like me, they both work in schools.
+Besides my son, I am also supported by my whole family, especially my mom, dad, and sister.
+My mom and sister both work in schools.
 My mom works in public and my sister in private.
 I pretty much grew up with being in a school all the time.
 It’s why I initially wanted to major in education.
 Being in a school is nice because we can still compare stories.
 My sister has been teaching for 10 years now, so she definitely knows the ins and outs of private schools, which has been helpful.

 My boyfriend was also a huge supporter of mine.
 There were times I wanted to quit and he definitely wouldn’t let me.
 When I would study for tests at five o’clock in the morning, he would be up with me.
 He was a trooper.
 And then my teacher Ms. Miller was also my number three in terms of support.
 She always pushed me to do my best, especially with my essays.
 If I had a 98% she told me, ‘I know you can get 100, redo it.’
 Even though I was so tired, I was happy she did that.